 Case Management & Assessment

 Case managers assist individuals on the journey to recovery.
-Case managers work to link individuals they serve with services and opportunities in the community that will assist in meeting basic needs and provide life-enriching opportunities.
+Case managers work actively to link individuals they serve with services and opportunities in the community that will assist in meeting basic needs and provide life-enriching opportunities to further their recovery goals.
+Case Management services include:

 Assertive Community Treatment

-Assertive Community Treatment Staff are available 24 hours per day, seven days per week.
-The principles that underlie the model are:
+ACT Staff are available 24 hours per day, seven days per week and utilize the ACT (Assertive Community Treatment) model of care which include:

 - A multi-disciplinary team approach